Last updated:

 The Business Name Problem

-When you respond to a negative review and include your business name, you are creating a direct textual pairing: your brand, attached to whatever the guest complained about.
-Google's indexing logic does not read intent.
-It reads co-occurrence.
-If your response to a complaint about a noisy room says "We are sorry your experience at The Harbor Inn fell below expectations, particularly regarding the noise," you have just indexed "The Harbor Inn" alongside "noise" and "fell below expectations."
+When you reply to a negative review and mention your business name, you establish an immediate textual connection: your brand becomes linked to whatever issue the guest raised.
+Google's indexing system focuses on co-occurrence rather than understanding your intent.
+It simply notes which words and phrases appear together.
+For instance, if your reply to a complaint about excessive noise states "We are sorry your experience at The Harbor Inn fell below expectations, particularly regarding the noise," you have effectively paired "The Harbor Inn" with both "noise" and "fell below expectations" in Google's index.
+This algorithmic approach means that search engines may surface these negative associations whenever someone searches for your establishment, potentially harming your online reputation.

 The fix is straightforward: never include your business name in a negative review response.
 Save it for positive replies only.